 This article arises out of the discussion on Workers BushTelegraph about the Democratic Rights struggles in Queensland in the 1970s and 1980s.
 I have posted below a small film about one part of that struggle.
 It is about the 1982 Aboriginal Land Rights protests at the time of the Commonwealth Games in Brisbane.

 BushTelegraph advises Murri readers that the following essay and film contains images of aboriginal people who are now dead.

-This is the first time I have placed a film that I made on the web … and it shows.
+This is the first time I have placed a film that I helped make on the web … and it shows.

 During that time, in the 1970s and 80s, a small group of democratic rights activists would shoot film and video of the protests and struggles that we were involved in.
-We later became LeftPress.
+We later became LeftPress Printing Society, a collective of sorts.
 Armed with a small super 8 camera and a microphone that did not always work, we filmed marches and rallies.

 This small film is of a rally in Roma Street forum and the ensuing march in Brisbane streets during the Land Rights struggle of 1982 during the Commonwealth Games.
 It was shot mainly by Lachlan Hurse.

 I place it here as an historical record of what we were struggling for then and so that people can see how far we got and to see the good with the bad and hopefully to see how to continue the struggle begun in those early days, with few resources, under significant repression from the state.
 This small record explains what happened and shows what is possible in protest and what is not.
 It records what was said by the participants in speeches, on banners and in chants.
 These were the dying days of the Fraser government.
 At the rally we heard Labor promise Land Rights for Queensland Aboriginal and Islander people.

 I also have footage of the tent city that was set up in Musgrave Park and of a march that occurred at QE II where the games where held.
 I will upload this film one day if I can.
 You can see other films on these questions at

 March on the Commonwealth Games Venue at QE II